 It is extremely important to setup the ventilation of the etcher properly.
-During normal operation of the Vis-U-EtchTM 7 and etcher, very little odor is produced by the etchant and therefore very little ventilation is required.
+During normal operation of the Vis-U-EtchTM 8 and etcher, very little odor is produced by the etchant and therefore only a small amount of ventilation is required.
 If there is a strong chlorine odor while etching and/or regenerating, calibration may be required (see "Initial Calibration And Startup Preference Settings" section).
 The only time strong, powered ventilation is required and/or desired is when an unbalanced etchant state occurs resulting in the release of chlorine gas.